scaleway/serverless-examples/jobs/ml-ops/README.md

 ## Running the example

+### Step 0.
+Set up a Scaleway API key

+For this example you will need to configure (or reuse) a Scaleway API key with permissions to create and update Serverless Containers and Jobs, as well as write to Object Storage buckets.

 ### Step 1.
 Provision resources with Terraform

 Set your Scaleway access key, secret key and project ID in environment variables: